Mamo1031/ARP/assignment1_new/README.md

       - Update of the drone position in a separate thread;
       - Handling asynchronous events with signal handlers;
       - Managing dynamic memory for obstacles and targets.

-- **keyboard_manager.c**: The Keyboard Manager captures user input, updates UI elements, and communicates with other processes via shared memory, pipes, and signals.
+- **keyboard_manager.c**: captures user input, updates UI elements, and communicates with other processes via shared memory, pipes, and signals.
    - PRIMITIVES:
       - ncurses for UI;
       - pthread for multithreading;